AtliGudm/Music-Theory-Helper/README.md

 - (Use interactive piano to display chosen scale?
 Chosen chord even?)
 - Create Unit/Integration Tests
 - Highlight matched notes in scales and chords
+- Have option to see other chords diatonic to the scale, like sus2 and sus4 chords